dmitrii-fediuk/chatgpt/discourse.md

 4. **Text separation**
    4.1. **Each sentence is written on a new line**, even if it continues the previous thought.
    4.2. **Blank lines** are added only **between paragraphs and headings** to separate the text.

+5. **Sentence separation**
+   5.1.
+Each sentence in the article must be written on a **new line**.
+   5.2.
+Even if a sentence is closely related to the previous one, it must still be placed on a separate line.
+   5.3.
+This rule applies to all parts of the article, including tables, headings, and paragraphs.